-- riot or civil commotion
+- · riot or civil commotion

-- · acts of foreseeable violence

 - · acts involving military operations

 - war, invasion, or civil war whether it's declared or not.

 Riot or civil commotion if you've already departed for your specific destination before the commotion starts and you take reasonable care to avoid it.